shashiben/flutter_custom_graph/README.md

 A Flutter package for creating a custom graph with easy.

 ### Show some :heart: and star the repo to support the project
- If you love this package fork the project and star it
+ If you love this package fork the project and star it.

 ## Installation